 This Annual Report on Form 10-K contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 All statements other than statements of historical fact are forward-looking statements.
 SINTX Technologies, Inc. ("we", "us", "ourselves", "the Company") has tried to identify forward-looking statements by using words such as "believe," "may," "might," "could," "will," "aim," "estimate," "continue," "anticipate," "intend," "expect," "plan" and similar words.
 These forward-looking statements are based on our current assumptions, expectations and estimates of future events and trends.
 Forward-looking statements are only predictions and are subject to many risks, uncertainties and other factors that may affect our businesses and operations and could cause actual results to differ materially from those predicted.
-These risks and uncertainties include, but are not limited to, factors affecting our quarterly and annual results, our ability to manage our growth, our ability to sustain our profitability, demand for our products, our ability to complex successfully, our ability to rapidly develop and introduce new products, our ability to safeguard our intellectual property, our success in defending legal proceedings brought against us, trends in the medical device industry, and general economic conditions, and other risks set forth throughout this Annual Report, including under "Item 1, Business," "Item 1A, Risk Factors," and "Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations," and those discussed in other documents we file with the Securities and Exchange Commission (the "SEC").
-Moreover, we operate in an evolving environment.
-New risk factors and uncertainties emerge from time to time and it is not possible for us to predict all risk factors and uncertainties, nor
+These risks and uncertainties include, but are not limited to, factors affecting our quarterly and annual results, our ability to manage our growth, our ability to achieve and sustain profitability, demand for our products, our ability to compete successfully, our ability to rapidly develop and introduce new products, our ability to develop and execute on successful business strategies, our ability to comply with changes and applicable laws and regulations that are applicable to our businesses, our ability to safeguard our intellectual property, our success in defending legal proceedings brought against us, trends in the medical device industry, and general economic conditions, and other risks set forth throughout this Annual Report, including under "Item 1, Business," "Item 1A, Risk Factors," and "Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations," and those discussed in other documents we file with the Securities and Exchange Commission (the "SEC").
+Moreov